tytydraco/yessleep/out/Im_going_to_Caelum_Forest_Preserve.md

 The pit was about 20 feet across.
 As I crept closer and looked down, I saw something that nearly broke my mind completely.
 I vomited but couldn’t bring myself to look away even as I emptied my stomach.

-The pit was deep, so deep that I wouldn’t be able to even see the bottom.
+It was deep, so deep that I wouldn’t even be able to see the bottom if it was empty.
 The sides were lined with sharp root tips, jutting out of the earth.

 Inside were hundreds, maybe even thousands, of animals.
 They were stuffed inside so tight that they had almost no room to move.
 I could see deer, bears, foxes, and mountain lions.
 They were all thrashing inside the pit, trying to right themselves and escape.
 I watched a deer, kicking and twisting, push a buck into one of the spikes lining the wall.
 The buck screamed out in pain, a large bloody wound now lining its side.